Nash: Neural Adaptive Shrinkage for Structured High-Dimensional Regression: Simulation Design

 \paragraph{xgboost:}

 We trained gradient-boosted decision trees using the xgboost \textit{R} package with default hyperparameters.
-Specifically, we used roost mean square error as objective for regression.
-Each model was trained using 50 boosting iteration (default parameter) with a maximum tree depth of 6 and a learning rate (eta) of 0.3.
+Specifically, we used root mean square error as objective for regression.
+Each model was trained using 50 boosting iterations (default parameter) with a maximum tree depth of 6 and a learning rate (eta) of 0.3.

 \paragraph{MNIST} We evaluated seven denoising methods on the MNIST dataset with additive Gaussian noise of standard deviation $\sigma = 0.2$, applied independently to each pixel.
 Each method was applied to 20 randomly selected test images, and performance was measured using root mean squared error (RMSE) against the clean image.
 The Noise2Self model was a convolutional neural network (CNN) with three convolutional layers: $\text{Conv}_{1\to32} \to \text{ReLU} \to \text{Conv}_{32\to32} \to \text{ReLU} \to \text{Conv}_{32\to1}$.
 It was trained using masked pixel regression, where approximately 10\% of pixels were randomly set to zero during each training iteration and the model was trained to reconstruct them.
 The loss was computed only over masked pixels using mean squared error.
 We trained the Noise2Self model for 5 epochs using the Adam optimizer with a learning rate of $10^{-3}$ and batch size 64.